Which Tourbox Model Should You Buy In 2026?

 Using The TourMenu To Organize Commands

-For example, TourBox Console 5.6, amongst many features, added the TourMenu option that allows me to quickly configure a set shortcuts, links, or commands to open up with one click.
+For example, TourBox Console 5.6, added the TourMenu option that allowed me to quickly configure a set shortcuts, links, or commands to open up with one click.

-Rather than mapping individual actions to buttons, I prefer for them to open drop-down menus.
+Rather than mapping individual actions to buttons, I can have a drop-down menu of commands.
 In Lightroom, for example, I can group a set of tools or presets into individual menus.
 In Safari, I can open up a link to some of the different Google apps I use.

 Which Is The Right TourBox For You?